osklunds/Crypto/README.md

 ## How to run

 Change directory to `src/` and type `ghci`.
 Now load the module you want to run.
-Some modules require the package `MonadRandom`, which you can install with `cabal install MonadRandom`.

 ## Modules overview